Dianxi Xiaoge: Early life

 Dianxi Xiaoge (滇西小哥), whose actual name is Dong Meihua (董梅华 (董梅華)), was born in 1990 in Shidian County in Baoshan, a prefecture-level city in the southwestern part of China's Yunnan province which borders Myanmar.
 In Chinese, "Dian" is for short for Yunnan and "Xi" means "west".
 She included the phrase as part of her online name since she lives in the western part of Yunnan.
 In Chinese, "Xiaoge" means "little brother".
 Despite being a woman, she calls herself this since she had been a tomboy as a child.
 She found "Xiaomei" (小妹) to be too cute, whereas she liked "Xiaoge" for coming across as more playful and carefree.
 She has had Dianxi Xiaoge as her online name since around 2016.
 Dianxi Xiaoge also has the nickname Penji (盆鸡 (盆雞, Bucket Chicken)), and her viewers call her Apenjie (阿盆姐 (Bucket Sister)), mimicking her younger brother (小豪), Xiaohao, who calls her Apenjie in the videos.
 Her village's tradition is that when a baby is born, the mother's family will visit.
 The newborn will be named by whatever the family brings.
 Dianxi Xiaoge's maternal grandmother brought a bucket for cleansing and a chicken, which is why she was given the nickname "Penji" or "Bucket Chicken".

 Her father is Dong Chaoyu.
-She has a younger sister and a younger brother, Xiaohao.
+She has a younger sister named Axia (阿霞) and a younger brother named Xiaohao (小豪), both of whom sometimes appear in her videos.
 When she had not yet entered primary school, Dianxi Xiaoge's mother had to wake up early in the morning to hike to the bottom of the mountain to bring back several buckets of springwater since their village did not have running water yet.
 Although her mother was adept at making all kinds of food, Dianxi Xiaoge was the most excited to eat the laba congee, which they would purchase from the county seat only a few times a year.
 It was too challenging for her family to subsist on only farming since the mountains were steep and the land was thin.
 Her parents worked at construction sites in various cities.
 In her pre-university days, whenever she was not in school, Dianxi Xiaoge would spend time with her parents and her younger sister at the sites.
 They would see each other during a hastily eaten lunch at the site.
 Her mother enjoyed cooking and stressed to Dianxi Xiaoge that village girls should know how to cook, so Dianxi Xiaoge and her sister cooked a lot of food from a young age.
 Her parents raised her and her sister in a traditional household to prepare them to perform household chores when they have their own families.